ganobrega/vtexy/README.md

 # VTEXY
 A developer framework for a better VTEX Legacy experience. :rocket:

-**Vtexy** is a framework that make VTEX Legacy developing easy and fun as possible.
+**Vtexy** is a bridge that make VTEX Legacy developing easy and fun as possible.

 ## Features
 - 📴 Offline development
 - 💻 Local development
 - 📡 Sync data with VTEX
 - ✉️  Better development experience with marketing e-mails

+## Supports
+- Gatsby
+- Gridsome
+- Angular
+- Next
+- Nuxt
+- and much more...

 ## Usage